1. Overview of Our Research

 2.2.
 Non-precious metal M-N/C (M=Fe and/or Co) ORR catalysts

 Among various classes of non-precious metal catalysts, M–N/C (M=Fe and/or Co) catalysts have been considered as the most attractive candidates that can replace Pt-based catalysts in acidic media, owing their high ORR activity.
 Although synthetic optimization in recent years has led to improved activities and durability of M–N/C catalysts, their ORR activities had been still lower than Pt-based catalysts in acidic electrolytes.
 Furthermore, high-performance M–N/C catalysts commonly requires complex preparatory steps and the use of toxic reactive gas such as ammonia.
-In addition, the identification of active site structure in M–N/C catalysts remains elusive due to the high-temperature annealing step during the preparation of these catalysts.
-We have made multi-directional efforts to address the above-mentioned issues, which are detailed below .
+Finally, the identification of active site structure in M–N/C catalysts remains elusive due to the high-temperature annealing step during the preparation of these catalysts.
+We have made multi-directional efforts to address the above-mentioned issues .

 Strategies for Enhancing the Electrocatalytic Activity of M‒N/C Catalysts for the Oxygen Reduction Reaction.Top.
 Catal.
 61, 1077-1100 (2018).

 Ordered Mesoporous Porphyrinic Carbons with Very High Electrocatalytic Activity for the Oxygen Reduction Reaction.Scientific Reports 3, 2715 (2013).

 Roles of Fe–Nx and Fe–Fe3C@C Species in Fe–N/C Electrocatalysts for Oxygen Reduction Reaction.ACS Appl.
 Mater.
 Interfaces 9, 9567-9575 (2017).